 This will in effect prorate the standard deduction between income taxable to Arizona and income not taxable to Arizona and allow only that portion of the deduction allocable to income taxable to Arizona.
-If you take the standard deduction, check box 53S.
+If you take the standard deduction, check box 55S.

 Standard Deduction Chart

 If your filing status is: Your standard deduction prior to prorating is:

-• • Single \$5,183
+• Single \$5,312

-• Married filing separate \$5,183
+Married filing separate \$5,312

-٠ Married filing joint \$10,336
+Married filing joint \$10,613

-• Head of household \$10,336
+Head of household \$10,613

-Standard Deduction Worksheet

-1. Amount from the deduction chart.
-Enter the shown for your filing state \$

-2. Enter your Arizona inco from Form 140NR, page 27.

-3. Multiply line 1 by the rati 2.
-Enter the result here Form 140NR, page 2, line and on \$
+Standard Deduction Worksheet 1.
+Amount from the standard deduction chart.
+Enter the amount shown for your filing status. \$ 2.
+Enter your Arizona income ratio from Form 140NR, page 1, line 27.
+3. Multiply line 1 by the ratio on line 2.
+Enter the result here and on Form 140NR, page 2, line 55. \$